pedromvaz/sql-portfolio/flights/README.md

 You will be creating the tables related to the Flights datasets inside the "public" schema you saw earlier.

+There is an SQL file called [flights_tables.sql](./flights_tables.sql) to create all the required tables for this project.

+This will allow you to import the CSV files into the `load` tables, and then apply some normalization to the data, in the remaining tables.

+The contents of the SQL file can be run directly in pgAdmin, by selecting the `public` schema, and opening the SQL Editor via the "Execute arbitrary SQL queries." tool bar button.

 ## Importing the CSV files